 The LSA space is very crowded.
 I don't think anything fills my mission.
 Let's consider some examples.

-Rans - An "affordable Rans" is an oxymoron.
+Sling - An "affordable Sling" is an oxymoron.

 Vans - An "affordable Vans" is an oxymoron.

 Here we are.
-It's 2021 2022 2023 2024.
-We have CNC machines that are affordable enough for people to keep in their garages (2024 Update: The Maslow 4 will likely be my saving grace).
+It's 2021 2022 2023 2024 2025 2026 (this gets crazier every year I have to update this!).
+We have CNC machines that are affordable enough for people to keep in their garages (2025 Update: LowRider V4 has given me <0.5mm precision.
+We are here!).
 Yet, the homebuilt community is still not pushing open-source.
 This is insane to me.